 With a chatbot, you would simply type in “make me a reservation for 4 at 7pm tonight”.
 Then, when your table is ready, the chatbot would send you a notification.

-While simplified examples and not as widespread as many would like, it is a valuable idea for brands looking to improve their online purchasing offerings and interactions with their target audience.
+While simplified examples are not as widespread as many would like, it is a valuable idea for brands looking to improve their online purchasing offerings and interactions with their target audience.

 A “bot” is a generalized term used to describe any software that helps to automate a task; this means that a chatbot is software used to automate conversations.
 What takes Facebook chatbots even further is that they’re created using Facebook’s special platform that can turn natural language (human language) into structured data (computer language).
 The whole concept behind Facebook chatbots is that they should be as easy to interact with as a human.
 Not only can the Facebook chatbot parse and understand human speech patterns, it can also learn from them.
 The more a bot is interacted with, the smarter it gets.